St Mary's Church, Brent Eleigh: History

 In 1709 Henry Colman left his substantial library to the "use of the Church of Brentily that is the incumbent Minister there".
 In 1720 Nicholas Thurloe, the vicar, signed a bond with Charles Trimnell, the Bishop of Norwich wherein he took responsibility for 1700 volumes covering over 1500 titles.
-These were housed in a brick built building tacked on to the eastern end of the church.
+These were housed in a brick-built building added to the eastern end of the church.